Loewner theory for quasiconformal extensions: old and new: Modern Loewner theory

 The other typical example is Theorem \ref{Ahlforscriterion}, Ahlfors's quasiconformal extension criterion.
 It can be obtained by Theorem \ref{Beckerthm} with the chain

 for then

 \

-\section{Modern Loewner theory}
+\section{\bf Modern Loewner theory}

-Recently a new approach to treat evolution families and Loewner chains in a quite general framework has been suggested by Bracci, Contreras, D\'iaz-Madrigal and Gumenyuk (\cite{BracciCD:evolutionI}, \cite{BracciCD:evolutionII}, \cite{MR2789373}).
+Recently a new approach to treat evolution families and Loewner chains in a general framework has been suggested by Bracci, Contreras, D\'iaz-Madrigal and Gumenyuk (\cite{BracciCD:evolutionI}, \cite{BracciCD:evolutionII}, \cite{MR2789373}).
 It enables us to describe a variety of the dynamics of one-parameter family of conformal mappings.
 In this section we outline the theory of generalized evolution families and Loewner chains.
-The key fact is that there is an (essentially) one-to-one correspondence among evolution families, Herglotz vector fields and Loewner chains.
-We also present some new results about generalized Loewner chains with quasiconformal extensions.
+The key fact is that there is an (essentially) one-to-one correspondence among evolution families and Herglotz vector fields.
+We also present some results about generalized Loewner chains with quasiconformal extensions.